A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Reinforcement Learning Environment

 \subsection{Reward}

-An intuitive reward for the task of code optimization is the acceleration rate, also known as the speedup, which is the ratio of the old execution time to the new execution time.
+An intuitive reward for the task of code optimization is the speedup of the optimized code (acceleration rate), which is the ratio between the old execution time to the new one.
 However, since the goal of reinforcement learning is to maximize cumulative rewards, we chose to use the logarithm of the speedup.
 This approach leverages the additive property of logarithms, making it more suitable for reward accumulation.
-Additionally, we further propose two setups for the reward functions:

-\begin{itemize} \item \textbf{Immediate Reward:} Where we calculate the speedup after each action.
-While this provides complete feedback to the agent, it is time-consuming, as it requires executing the code to measure execution time after each optimization. \item \textbf{Final Reward:} We assign a reward of 0 at every step except the last step, where we execute the optimized code and return the speedup.
-This method is faster because it requires only one code execution, but it provides incomplete feedback to the model. \end{itemize}
+The reward is given at the end of an episode.
+We assign a reward of 0 after every step except for the last step, where we execute the optimized code and return the speedup.

-Through experimentation, we observed that sometimes the transformed MLIR code takes high amounts of time for compilation and execution, significantly slowing down the training process of the RL agent.
-To address this issue, we set an adaptive timeout for compilation and execution time equal to 10 times the time of the base execution time.
-If this timeout is exceeded, we return a predefined penalty to penalize those transformations.